AlfredSAM/medium_blogs/Environment_Setups_Data_Science_Garuda_Linux/Instructions.md

 # Instructions for the setups of Garuda Linux in Data science

-## Uprade the System after the Installation
+## Upgrade the System after the Installation

 * After installation, just reboot and go into Garuda for the first time.
 * The assistant will ask to refresh the `mirrorlists` for the downloads of